Boris_2009_2

 Department of Biomedical Engineering, Johns Hopkins University - School of Medicine, Baltimore, MD, USA

-A 4-month exchange visit, sponsored by the Fogarty International Center, NIH, Bethesda, MD.
+Research visit, sponsored by the Fogarty International Center, NIH, Bethesda, MD.

 Visiting scientist

-Department of Biosignal Processing
+Department of Biosignal Processing and Biometry

-4 months sabbatical sponsored by the German Academic Exchange Service (DAAD)
+Sabbatical sponsored by the German Academic Exchange Service (DAAD)

 PROJECTS and ACHIEVEMENTS